m13ha/m13ha/README.md

 Hey! 👋

-I'm a Software-Developer. 💻 I excel in 🔍 Technology-driven innovation and creative problem-solving.
+I'm a Software Developer. 💻 I excel in 🔍 Technology-driven innovation and creative problem-solving.

-🌱 Currently, I'm presently immersed in learning Dart, Go, Flutter development.
+🌱 Currently, I'm presently immersed in learning Go and mobile App development.

 📝 I occassionaly share my learning experiences on m13ha.hashnode.dev 📖 For questions or just to connect, feel free to reach me at nwaokocham@gmail.com. 😊